Devenet/AdventCalendar/README.md

 ### Full available options

+_Feel free to use the online [settings file generator](https://www.devenet.eu/advent/generator/#settings) to easily build your `settings.json` file, and then put it into the `private` folder._

 | Property | Type | Description |
 | --- | --- | --- |
 | __`title`__ | string | __Required__ Set the title of your AdventCalendar. |